 The Australian Women in Religion Project is a collaborative initiative of the University of Divinity.
 The University is taking a lead role in coordinating an Australian contribution to the wider 1000 Women in Religion Project.
-This international project is a major initiative of the Women's Caucus of the American Academy of Religion and Society of Biblical Literature and is supported by Atla (Collectors and Connectors in Religion and Theology) and the Women's Task Force of the Parliament of World Religions.
+This international project is a major initiative of the Women's Caucus of the American Academy of Religion and Society of Biblical Literature and is supported by Atla (Collectors and Connectors in Religion and Theology) and the Women's Task Force of the Parliament of the World's Religions.
 The Project aims to raise up the unrecognised work of important women in religion and to help address the gender bias on platforms like Wikipedia.
 Only about 18% of biographical articles on Wikipedia are about women.

 The WikiProject 1000 Women in Religion Project Page includes a list of women that is generated automatically from Wikidata.
 The list now includes women from Australian or New Zealand that are included in the 1000 Women in Religion Project.
 The list shows women with existing Wikipedia articles in English (blue) and those with Wikipedia articles still to-be-created (red).
 As the project progresses the links will change from red to blue.